-Pre-fabricated fireplaces and chimneys are designed in factory as a cohesive unit.
-These systems are extensively tested for safety and efficiency.
+These systems and their parts are extensively tested for safety and efficiency.
 They are regulated and must be built and installed per the manufacturer’s instructions.
-Manufacturer’s plainly list which chimney systems are safe to use with each specific fireplace, and if you do not heed their recommendation, you are putting your family at high risk for a fire.
+Manufacturers plainly list which chimney systems are safe to use with each specific fireplace, and if you do not heed their recommendation, you are putting your family at high risk for a fire.

-If you look up past the damper you will see a round metal chimney.
-Above the roof is more round metal chimney or it is sometimes surrounded by a housing composed simulated brick or siding.
-You may also see a metal “shoe box lid” covering the chimney top this is known as a “chase cover” and a round chimney cap.
+If you look up past the damper, you will see a round metal chimney, which extends through the roof and is sometimes surrounded by a housing composed of simulated brick or siding.
+You may also see a metal “shoe box lid” covering the chimney top — this is known as a “chase cover” — and a round or square chimney cap.

 Masonry Fireplaces and Chimney Systems

-The bricks and mortar may begin to crumble over the span of many years, but as long as you have regular maintenance and the application of water repellent coating to your masonry system, it will add warmth, enjoyment, and value to your home well into the future.
+The bricks and mortar may begin to crumble over the span of many years, but as long as you have regular maintenance and a professional water repellent coating applied to your masonry system, it will add warmth, enjoyment, and value to your home well into the future.